Setbacks are a normal part of the process. And they’re actually an important part of the process.

 Here’s how you can learn from these situations so you can prevent big setbacks later down the road.

 Here’s the deal.
 While weekends, vacations, celebrations, etc. they’re are a good way to kick back, relax and destress, it’s important to rid yourself of the all or nothing mentality.
 One meal won’t ruin everything you’ve worked toward.

 Find ways to fit in nutrient-dense meals and take the time to break a sweat.
 Use the time as an opportunity to work a little closer to your goals – making a better decision than you might have before- while still enjoying yourself.
-Rather completely going off the rails and eat the whole cake, be OK with a small, planned out, controlled portion.
+Rather completely going off the rails and (fill in the blank: eat the whole cake, drink one too many, finish off the fries, etc) be OK with a small, planned out, controlled portion.

-The point is to be okay with enjoying yourself… without going crazy.
+The point is to be okay with enjoying yourself… without forgetting about your goals.

-Some of the hardest setbacks to deal with is through a period of injury, illness or life stress.
+Some of the hardest setbacks to deal with is through a period of injury, illness or year of quarantined stress.
 No one is immune from sidelining stress.
 But, how you respond to life stressors will make all the difference.

 This doesn’t mean you have to buckle down and charge ahead more intensely.
-It probably means you need to slow down and let yourself heal.
+It probably means you need to recognize what’s happening and let yourself heal.

 It can take a lot of digging to find ways to turn a negative situation into a positive one; at least try find a way to help others by sharing your experience.